brianhouse/art_and_code/README.md

 ### Reading
 Each week we will read short primary texts in class that are important to the development of digital form.

+In addition, it is recommended that you purchase [Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing](https://www.amazon.com/Make-Interactive-Graphics-JavaScript-Processing/dp/1457186772/) by Lauren McCarthy, Casey Reas, and Ben Fry for a general reference that will be helpful throughout the course.

 ## Resources and Policies